louisklinogo/Project-Manager/tasks.md

 - [x] **TEST CHECKPOINT**: Verify dependency management with complex task sets
 - [x] **COMMIT MILESTONE**: Dependency management implementation

+##### Future Enhancements for Dependency Management
+1. **Integration with the UI**: The dependency management system could be integrated with a user interface to provide visual feedback on task dependencies.
+2. **Enhanced Visualization**: The dependency visualization could be enhanced with interactive features, such as collapsible dependency trees or graphical network diagrams.
+3. **Dependency Suggestions**: The system could be extended to suggest optimal dependency structures based on task relationships and priorities.
+4. **Performance Optimization**: For large task hierarchies, the dependency validation and resolution algorithms could be optimized for better performance.

 #### Task 4.4: Work Preservation System
 - [ ] Design a work preservation system
 - [ ] Add instructions in prompts to preserve completed work